gnss-sdr/geniuss-place/_sp-blocks/01-signal-source.md

 project.
 It consists of USB-attached hardware, the associated firmware as well as software tools for GNU Radio integration.
 It provides a driver for several front-ends, such as RTL-based dongles, HackRF, bladeRF, etc.

+If you installed GNSS-SDR from a software package, this implementation is already available.
+But if you built GNSS-SDR from the source code, you will need the required software dependencies (the `gr-osmosdr` component of GNU Radio) and configure the built with the following flag:

 ```bash
 $ cmake -DENABLE_OSMOSDR=ON ../
 ```

+This implementation accepts the following parameters:

 |----------
 |  **Parameter**  |  **Description** | **Required** |